mahdibaghban27/AI-Robotics-Planning-with-PDDL-and-PDDLPlus/README.md

 These waiting steps are planner-output time-advancement intervals.
 They are not domain actions, they are not events, and they do not represent manipulation duration.
 Manipulation actions remain instantaneous in the model; only navigation is modelled as time-consuming.

 The waiting steps appear because the planner extracts the PDDL+ plan with a fixed execution delta.
-They are included in the timed tables below to match the online planner output.
+They are included in the timed tables below to match the planner output.

 ## Q2 simple PDDL+ timed plan

 ![Complex PDDL layout](Images/3.png)

 The mission deadline is `12`.
-With the online planner waiting step, coffee is served at time `12.0`.
+With the planner waiting step, coffee is served at time `12.0`.
 This is still valid because the `deadline-violation` event fires only when elapsed time becomes greater than the deadline.

 | Time | Planner output |
 |---:|---|